mojaloop/mojaloop/README.md

 If you have any trouble getting started, or want to know where to start, reach out to us on the `#general` channel in [Slack](https://mojaloop-slack.herokuapp.com/)!

-### Mojaloop Repos
+### Mojaloop Repositories

-Refer to the [Mojaloop Repo Overview](https://mojaloop.io/documentation/repositories/) for a detailed breakdown of each Mojaloop Repo in development.
+Refer to the [Mojaloop Repository Overview](https://mojaloop.io/documentation/repositories/) for a detailed breakdown of each Mojaloop Repository in development.

-As a quick reference, some of the most important repos for contributors are:
+As a quick reference, some of the most important repositories for contributors are:

 - [central-ledger](https://github.com/mojaloop/central-ledger) - Core Service in charge of managing transfers between DFSPs
 - [ml-api-adapter](https://github.com/mojaloop/ml-api-adapter) - Translation layer to convert to/from Mojaloop API to an internal format that is used in Central Services Stack.